 About one of every five books sold in the United States is a romance novel, and annual sales for the genre add up to more than a billion dollars, not even counting those that are self-published.
 That’s a lot of books—and they all need copy editors.

-I’ve been reading romance novels for twenty years and copy editing them for the past ten, and in that time, I’ve worked in all five of the major subcategories: contemporary, historical, young or new adult, paranormal, and inspirational.
+I’ve been reading romance novels for 20 years and copy editing them for the past 10.
+In that time, I’ve worked in all five of the major subcategories: contemporary, historical, young or new adult, paranormal, and inspirational.
 At its simplest, the only thing a story needs to be a romance is a central relationship and a happy ending.
 (This is why Nicholas Sparks, despite what Amazon may try to tell you, is not a romance novelist.)
-Everything else—time, place, whether there’s sex on the page, behind closed doors, or not at all, and the age, gender, orientation, and even species of the characters—is up to the author.
+Everything else—time; place; whether there’s sex on the page, behind closed doors, or not at all; and the age, gender, orientation, and even species of the characters—is up to the author.

 But a couple of things are consistent for the copy editor, and they can set working on romance novels apart from editing in other genres, such as mystery, thriller, or nonfiction.